 The remaining applications in each group shall be selected at random out of the pool of IDN and non-IDN applications that remain.

 Recommendation 19.3: Any processes put into place for application queuing should be clear, predictable, finalized and published in the Applicant Guidebook.
-The recommendation to establish procedures in advance is consistent with Recommendation 1.2.a in the Program Implementation Review Report, which states: “Assign priority numbers to applications prior to commencement of application processing.”
+The recommendation to establish processes in advance is consistent with Recommendation 1.2.a in the Program Implementation Review Report, which states: “Assign priority numbers to applications prior to commencement of application processing.”

 Implementation Guidance 19.4: Procedures related to application queuing should be simplified and streamlined to the extent possible.
 For example, applicants could be provided the opportunity to pay the optional fee for participating in the drawing along with payment for the application.
 Another suggestion is to explore ways to assign a prioritization number during the application process without the need for a distinctly separate drawing event.